gabenunez/puppeteer-on-vercel/README.md

 - Uses **`@sparticuz/chromium-min`** with a pre-packaged Chromium binary for Vercel deployment
 - Automatically caches the Chromium executable path to improve cold start performance
 - Handles URL validation and error management
+- Defaults to the provided example Chromium .tar file if no production deployment is found to allow you to use the application without a publically accessible version.

 ## How It Works